 Culinary Nutrition for Athletes: Where Food Meets Function

-Freediving, like any high-performance sport, pushes the human body through cycles of effort, damage, adaptation, and recovery.
-Nutrition is not just fuel it can become software for your cells.
+FFreediving, like any high-performance sport, pushes the human body through cycles of effort, adaptation, and recovery.
+Nutrition is not just fuel — it can become a way to influence how the body responds to stress.

-This is culinary nutrition: not just eating clean, but eating intentionally, using natural compounds found in real food to optimize performance.
+This is culinary nutrition: not just eating clean, but eating intentionally, using natural compounds found in real food to support performance.

 The Key Elements of a Performance-Oriented Diet